 The result of this process was Picodroid, a futuristic competitive game that engages students in basic physics and chemistry concepts using their bodies to control nano robots to collect subatomic particles, build elements, and win the game.

-In December 2011, the final game was presented to a large audience and will soon be available free of charge to educators.
-Play only requires a Kinect ® camera and a Windows 7 PC.
+In December 2011, the final game was presented to a large audience and is available free of charge to educators.
+Play only requires a Kinect® camera and a Windows 7 PC.

 Windows Kinect SDK v1.6 is required to play the game.
 Windows 7 and a Kinect camera is also required.

 If you download and use Picodroid please fill out our survey.